 Receding gums may be caused by the following factors, or a combination of these factors:

-What are the types of Gum Graft Surgery?
+What Are the Types of Gum Grafting Surgery?

 1. Connective-tissue grafts: During this most common grafting procedure, the tissue is taken from the flap of skin at your palate (the roof of your mouth) and then stitched over the area of exposed root.